Priyanxu05/Network-Simulator/README.md

 # 🌐 FlowNet - Network Packet Routing Simulator

 ## 🚀 Overview
-NetRouteX is a Java-based network packet routing simulator that models how data packets travel across a network using routers and hosts.
+FlowNet is a Java-based network packet routing simulator that models how data packets travel across a network using routers and hosts.
 The system uses graph-based topology and Dijkstra’s shortest path algorithm to simulate real-world routing behavior.

 The project also includes a web-based user interface to visualize simulation logs and interact with the backend.